Health care > Who is eligible

 What is the income limit?

 Adults and children have different income limits.
-The income limit and whose income is counted depend on your age and who lives with you.
+The income limit and whose income is counted depend on your age, family size, and pregnancy or disability status.

-Can I get coverage if I have a house or car?
+Can I get coverage if I have a house, car, bank accounts or other assets?

-Yes, the home you live in and a car are usually not counted toward the asset limit Children and pregnant women do not have an asset limit.
+Yes, the home you live in and a car are usually not counted toward the asset limit.
+Children and most adults under 65 do not have a limit on the value of items they own when deciding if you qualify.

 If you have a sponsor, we may need to count their income and assets.
 If the sponsor is married, we may also count their spouse’s income and assets.

-There may be a monthly premium.
-The amount, if any, depends on your income and who lives with you.
+You may have to pay a monthly premium.
+The amount, if any, depends on your income and family size.
 Adults also may have copays for some services.
-Children and pregnant women do not have copays.
+Children and pregnant women do pay premiums or have copays.

-• Begin the month after you are approved, or pay your first premium if you have one.
+• The month after you are approved, or pay your first premium if you have one.

 (651) 431-2670 (Twin Cities metro area) or